angelosps/Achilles-Numbers/README.md

 # :1234: Achilles Numbers

 Project 1 for the course "Introduction to Programming" in Semester 1.
 This project is about checking (consecutive or random generated) numbers and finds which of them are Achilles Numbers.
+Reference for Achilles Numbers: https://en.wikipedia.org/wiki/Achilles_number.
 Optimizations have been made in order to reduce the processing time of the algorithm.
 The time for checking 10<sup>7</sup> numbers was downed, from ~110 secs (with a very plain algorithm), to under 20 secs.